 The major flexible points programs in Australia all partner with Asia miles:

 - Westpac Altitude Rewards

 - American Express Membership Rewards

 - Citi Rewards (for Citi Prestige cardholders)

-As a result, I’d suggest there are quite a few more bonus point opportunities from credit card spend which could be transferred to Asia Miles – if you pick up the right credit card for your needs – than from direct earn Qantas Frequent Flyer cards.
+As a result, I’d suggest there are quite a few more bonus point opportunities from credit card spend which could be transferred to Asia miles than from direct earn Qantas Frequent Flyer cards.
+Just make sure to pick up the right credit card for your needs.

 Asia miles can be a great option for oneworld airline travel in Business and First Class, assuming you can access the currency to earn enough points to redeem for your intended trip.